s-ball/CRBTree/Readme.md

 any other commit, you can only expect to be *close* to what the release actually is.

-Currently, the `.Sub` part is never present Git tagged release, and is expected to be 0 for those releases.
+Currently, the `.Sub` part is never present on Git tagged release, and is expected to be 0 for those releases.
 It is intented to increment between those releases, with no specific pattern, but even that is not fully reliable.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.TXT) file for details.